 What is the Health and Wellbeing Board?

-- A duty to encourage integrated working between health and social care commissioners
+- Encourage integrated working between health and social care commissioners.

-- A power to encourage close working between commissioners of health related services and the board itself
+- Encourage close working between commissioners of health-related services and the board itself.